marcpouzet/zrun/README.md

 Lucid Synchrone).

-The purpose of this prototype is to give a reference semantics for a language like Scade that can be used 1/ for compiler testing;
-2/ prove compilation steps (e.g., that a well typed program does not lead to a type error; or source-to-source transformations like static scheduling or the compilation of automata); 3/ to be able to execute unfinished model or models that are possibly cyclic and accepted by an Esterel compiler (the so-called "constructively causal" programs) but rejected by Lustre, Lucid Synchrone, Scade, Zelus); 4/ to experiment with novel language extensions.
+The purpose of this prototype is to give a reference semantics for a language like Scade that can be used 1/ for compiler testing; 2/ prove compilation steps (e.g., that a well typed program does not lead to a type error; or source-to-source transformations like static scheduling or the compilation of automata); 3/ to be able to execute unfinished model or models that are possibly cyclic and accepted by an Esterel compiler (the so-called "constructively causal" programs) but rejected by Lustre, Lucid Synchrone, Scade, Zelus which reject cyclic circuits); 4/ to prototype new language extensions for synchronous languages.

 The long term objective is to treat all Zelus program (we are far from that! for the moment, the input language lacks higher-order,